contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ## 4.4 Principles of Effective Councils

 Some principles of effective councils are outlined in this section.
-These principles can help leaders in Church councils as well as parents in their family councils.

 ### 4.4.1 Purposes of Councils